2020 United States House of Representatives elections in Wisconsin: District 4

 The 4th district encompasses Milwaukee County, taking in the city of Milwaukee and its working-class suburbs of Cudahy, St. Francis, South Milwaukee, and West Milwaukee, as well as the North Shore communities of Glendale, Shorewood, Whitefish Bay, Fox Point, Bayside, and Brown Deer.
-The incumbent is Democrat Gwen Moore, who was reelected with 75.6% of the vote in 2018.
+The incumbent was Democrat Gwen Moore, who was reelected with 75.6% of the vote in 2018.